Teaching and Mentoring

 This course provides opportunities for students to understand the basic research methods used in early childhood and family studies.
 Both quantitative and qualitative approaches will be introduced with a critical reflection on their strengths and shortcomings.
 Students are expected to acquire the basic skills for conducting a project that is significant, innovative, and practical, including identifying a research topic, conducting a literature review, adopting appropriate methods of collecting and analysing data, and writing a proper project proposal.
 The honours project is expected to transfer knowledge to a wider community of practices in ECE and family involvement.
 The capstone project has to do with designing engaging learning and teaching materials to support the development of young children in an area of early childhood and family studies.
 The project is expected to transfer knowledge to work-related contexts.

-ECE 4267 Honors Project II: Research Methods & Proposal in Early Childhood and Family Studies (3 Credits), The Education University of Hong Kong
+ECE 4267 Honors Project II: Research Methods & Proposal in Early Childhood and Family Studies (3 credits), The Education University of Hong Kong

 This course is a continuation of the Honours Project I, and serves as a culminating academic and intellectual experience for students.
 It provides opportunities for students to conduct research independently under the guidance of their supervisors.
 Students are expected to finalize their initial project proposal first.
 By the end of the course, students are expected to present their research findings and submit a research report.